When Do Skincare Products Expire?

 How to Get the Longest Life Out of Your Skincare Products

-Skincare products may not last forever, but I’ve picked up a few tips and tricks for making them last as long as possible.
+That serum in the back corner of your cabinet may not last forever, but I’ve picked up a few tips and tricks for making it last as long as possible.
 Here they are, from me to you!

-1. Write the Purchase Date on the Bottom of the Product.
 Whether or not the packaging includes a PAO symbol, the difficulty is remembering when you opened it.
-What good is it knowing a product will last 18 months after opening if you’re not sure when you opened it?
-Writing the date on the bottom of a product is a foolproof way to remember and keep tabs on a product’s efficacy.
+What good is it knowing something will last 18 months after opening if you’re not sure when you opened it?
+Writing the date on the bottom is a foolproof way to remember and keep tabs on a product’s efficacy.

-2. Keep Your Products Away from Light.
 This definitely helps preserve your products longer, since many active ingredients can become compromised by direct light exposure.
-That’s why it’s always a good idea to keep your skincare products in a drawer or cabinet.
+That’s why it’s always a good idea to keep them in a drawer or cabinet.

-3. Wash Your Hands Before Dipping Your Fingers Into a Jar.
 Most skincare products should be formulated with a strong preservative system, so you shouldn’t worry about using your fingers to pick a cream or mask out of a jar (there’s really no need for those skincare spatulas that have become so popular).
 That said, it’s always a good idea to make sure your hands are clean first, so take the time to wash them.
-Learn more about whether it’s safe to use products in jars

-4. Keep Caps Tightly Closed.
-It’s a fact that air can break down active ingredients more rapidly, so make sure the caps on your products remain tightly closed.
+It’s a fact that air can break down active ingredients more rapidly, so make sure the caps remain tightly closed.

-5. Optional: Refrigerate Your Skincare Products.
-If you aren’t using a product on a regular basis, but you still want it to last, you can always store it in the refrigerator.
+If you aren’t using something on a regular basis, but you still want it to last, you can always store it in the refrigerator.
 This may help maintain its freshness.
 Learn more about which products are best to keep refrigerated.

 Disclaimer: Content found on www.ReneeRouleau.com and Blog.ReneeRouleau.com, including text, images, audio, or other formats were created for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website or blog.